eNMS-automation/eNMS/README.md

 ## 3. Service creation

 eNMS comes with a number of "default services" leveraging libraries such as `ansible`, `requests`, `netmiko`, `napalm`  to perform simple automation tasks.
-However, absolutely any python script can be turned into a "service".
+However, absolutely any python script can be turned into a service.
 If your python script takes input parameters, eNMS will automatically generate a form in the web UI.

-Services (and other Workflows) can be combined into a single workflow.
+Services can be combined into a workflow.

 [![Workflow Builder](docs/_static/base/features/workflow.png)](http://afourmy.pythonanywhere.com/automation/workflow_builder/)